Class of 2021 College Documents

 The college selection process can be overwhelming.
 Listed below are suggestions and procedures that will help guide you.
 Please make an appointment to see your counselor as often as necessary to answer all your questions.

 1. You will have a full period “Junior Appointment” with your counselor in the spring of your junior year.
 Parents are welcome (not required) to attend.
 At this meeting we will verify your graduation requirements, discuss post-high school plans, and review your list of colleges to which you plan to apply.
 If you do not have a list, we will help you develop one.
 We will discuss the OP Pride Form and Brag Sheets.
-No recommendation letters will be written without these forms.
+No recommendation letters will be written without the brag sheets.
 You must give a copy of the OP Pride Form to Mrs. See or Mrs. Linder in the House 3 Office by November 1st if you wish to be considered for an OP Pride Award.
 If a recommendation is needed from a faculty member, be considerate.
 Do not ask the teacher a day before the deadline – allow several weeks for a teacher to write for you.
 Give your teacher the Teacher Brag Sheet and include a stamped, addressed envelope with your request if needed.